thechangelog/infrastructure/README.md

 [![ci.changelog.com](https://ci.changelog.com/api/v1/teams/main/pipelines/changelog.com/jobs/configure/badge)](https://ci.changelog.com/teams/main/pipelines/changelog.com/jobs/configure)

-This repository contains everything that is required to provision and manage **The Changelog** infrastructure.
+This repository contains everything that is required to provision and manage **Changelog's** infrastructure.

 Most of it is Ansible playbooks and roles, but also Dockerfiles, Concourse pipeline configurations and scripts that hold everything together.